Jah Cure: Career

-His first big break came in March 1997 when he released the single "King in this Jungle" which was a duet with Sizzla.
-The single was produced by Beres Hammond who went on to become his mentor.
-He then released several singles that received critical and popular acclaim.
-Beres Hammond eventually took Cure under his tutelage and began mentoring him and producing his music in the studio.
-In 1998, Cure performed on a European tour and visited several Caribbean Islands with Beres Hammond and the Harmony House Family.
+Cure’s first major break came in March 1997 with the release of the single “King in This Jungle”, a duet with Sizzla produced by Beres Hammond.
+Hammond subsequently went on to become Cure's mentor, guiding his early career and producing much of his studio work.
+In 1998, Cure joined Hammond and the Harmony House family on a European tour and performed across several Caribbean islands.

 Cure released three albums and a number of singles from prison, some of which have topped the Jamaican chart.
 His first album Free Jah's Cure The Album the Truth was released in 2000, it was followed by Ghetto Life in 2003 and Freedom Blues in 2005.
 More recently Cure has released the songs "Love Is", "Longing For" and "True Reflections", showing his unique voice and lyrical ability.
 Three days later releasing from the prison, his fourth album, True Reflections...A New Beginning was released.

 His first concert after he was released took place in the Netherlands at the Reggae Sundance festival in August 2007.
 He was the last and headlining act.

 He is signed to Iyah Cure Productions and VP Records.

 In 2008, Jah Cure released "Hot Long Time" feat.
-Junior Reid.
-Universal Cure, Jah Cure's 5th studio album, was to be released on 25 November 2008, but was postponed to a "mid 2009" release.
-The Universal Cure was released in the US on 14 April 2009.
-The album features "Hot Long Time" (featuring Junior Reid, Flo Rida, and Mavado.), as well as "Mr. Jailer" and "Journey".
+Junior Reid Universal Cure, Jah Cure's 5th studio album, was to be released on 25 November 2008, but was postponed to a "mid 2009" release and " Call On Me " featuring Phyllisia.
+"The Universal Cure was released in the US on 14 April 2009.
+The album features "Hot Long Time" (featuring Junior Reid, Flo Rida, and Mavado.), as well as "Mr. Jailer" and "Journey", he also released "Never Find" that same year.
 The album was the first recorded album since his release from prison.

-At the end of 2010, following the success of Jah Cure's single "Unconditional Love" featuring Phyllisia, SoBe Entertainment released the second single off Jah Cure's upcoming World Cry album, titled "Like I See It" featuring Rick Ross and Mavado.
+At the end of 2010, following the success of Jah Cure's single "Unconditional Love" again featuring Phyllisia.
+SoBe Entertainment released the second single off Jah Cure's upcoming World Cry album, titled "Like I See It" featuring Rick Ross and Mavado.
+And a soca version of "Call On Me" featuring Alison Hinds.

-On 11 December 2012, SoBe Entertainment digitally released Jah Cure's 6th studio album, World Cry.
+On October, SoBe Entertainment digitally released Jah Cure's 6th studio album, World Cry.
 The physical release was scheduled for 29 January 2013.

 His album The Cure was released in July 2015.
 It topped the Billboard Reggae Albums chart in its first week of release and was nominated for a Grammy Award for Best Reggae Album in 2016.

 His album "Royal Soldier" was released in August 2019 on VP Records.
 It debuted at number one on the Billboard Reggae Chart.
 Singles off the album include "Telephone Love", "Risk It All", "Life is Real", "Marijuana" and "Pretty Face".